RomanBachaloSigmaSoftware/sample-app-myclickwrap-csharp/README.md

 MyClickwrap contains three different projects for three Click API use cases bundled into a single solution.
 1. **COVID-19 Health Declaration:** This scenario shows how the Click API can be used to build a simple tool to enable organizations to capture consent from individuals releasing the organization from responsibility in case they contract COVID-19 while on their premises.
-2. **Non-Disclosure Agreement (NDA):** This scenario shows how the Click API can be used for visitors to sign an NDA before they can attend a meeting (similar to a Lobby application).
+2. **Nondisclosure Agreement (NDA):** This scenario shows how the Click API can be used for visitors to sign an NDA before they can attend a meeting (similar to a Lobby application).
 The visitor has to provide their email address, so that is used to secure the agreement and call it server-side.
 3. **Terms and Conditions.** This scenario shows how the Click API can be used to enable your application to capture users' consent to terms and conditions and a privacy policy.

 Scenarios showcase Click functionality and using the Click API.
 Each Scenario demonstrates the following: